thenexthub/Codira/docs/IndexInvalidation.md

 In C++, validity of an iterator is a property of the iterator itself, since iterators can be dereferenced to access collection elements.

-In Swift, in order to access a collection element designated by an index, subscript operator is applied to the collection, `C[I]`.
+In Codira, in order to access a collection element designated by an index, subscript operator is applied to the collection, `C[I]`.
 Thus, index is valid or not only in context of a certain collection instance at a certain point of program execution.
 A given index can be valid for zero, one or more